Tuesday, August 2, 2011

 People copying our work is nothing new.
 It's happened to us for 10 years.
 We work hard to come up with creative concepts that are really cool for our clients, so it's no suprise that people want to copy them.
 And with the readily available backgrounds, fonts, and stock photos on the internet, just about anyone can copy someone else's work.

-I would put money on the fact that if either of the two club calf breeders who copied the above ads would have called up Reese Ranch or V8 Ranch and said: "I really like that ad you had, would you mind if we used that same background?"
-"Or, I love that headline, can I use it on my club calf ad this spring?" ...that of course both of these people would readily say sure, no problem.
-Actually, I copied the Consistency headline from Julie French at Belle Point Ranch.
-But I asked her permission first!
-And you know what, she said sure, use it!
+If you see an ad you like, or a headline you like, call the person who ran it.
+I would put money on the fact that if you call the person who ran the ad you like and say "I really like that ad you had, would you mind if we used that same background?"
+"Or, I love that headline, can I use it on my ad this spring?" ...that of course these people would readily say sure, no problem.

 People in agriculture like helping each other out.
-Especially if they are in a totally different industry than Brahman, these clients wouldn't mind at all.
-It's just the fact of when you do it behind someone's back, and try to claim a concept as your own, that's pretty downright sorry.
+Especially if they are in a different breed or different species where totally different people see the ads.
+It's just the fact of when you copy someone else's work behind someone's back, and try to claim a concept as your own, that's pretty downright sorry.